nicholaskajoh/alphacoder.xyz/content/support.md

 showCustomAds: false
 ---

-Are you stuck trying to use one or more articles on Alpha Coder to solve a technical/programming problem in your project?
+Are you stuck trying to use an article on Alpha Coder or any of my open source projects to solve a technical/programming problem in your project?
 You're in luck!
-I offer paid support to Alpha Coder readers.
+I offer paid support.

 I can help you: